 So, is it possible to reduce the amount of plastic polluting our soils and seas without sacrificing a beauty routine?
 We asked our Facebook followers to share their top tips for reducing plastic in the bathroom.

-Don’t forget to sign our petition asking for government legislation to reduce the amount of plastic washed down our drains and into our oceans.
+Don’t forget to sign our petition asking for government legislation to put an end to the plastic which is polluting our oceans and waterways, and harming wildlife.

 Biodegradable cotton buds